irworkshop/fec2file/README.md

 Processing electronic filing amendment is relatively straightforward, because the file submission format requires amended filings to 1. provide the id of the filing they are amending and 2. replace the filing completely.

-The basic approach we are taking is to identify all of the "most recent" electronic filings, and export the data from those filings only.

 It's important to note that there's some ambiguity about how "chains" of amendments get listed.
 The logic used here is that if 2 amends 1 and 3 amends 2, filing 3 will sometimes list 1 or 2.

-Another way of thinking about these filings is whether a report is the "most recent" version of an electronic filing.
+The basic approach we are taking is to identify all of the "most recent" electronic filings, and export the data from those filings only.
 This works because FEC requires filers to submit an *complete replacement* of the original filing in the amendment.

 ### Paper filings